 missingno.matrix(london_housing, sparkline=False, figsize=(10,5), fontsize=12, color=(0.27, 0.52, 1.0));

-Below we are plotting heatmap showing nullity correlation between various columns of Starbucks locations dataset.
-The majority of entries are empty in heatmap because Starbucks locations dataset has less missing values.
+Below we have plotted a heatmap showing nullity correlation between various columns of Starbucks locations dataset.
+The majority of entries are empty in the heatmap because Starbucks locations dataset has fewer missing values.

-- No correlation represents that variables values present or absent do not have any effect on one another.1
+• 0 - No correlation represents that variables' values present or absent do not have any effect on one another.

 missingno.heatmap(starbucks_locations, figsize=(10,5), fontsize=12);

-Below we are plotting Heatmap showing nullity correlation between various columns of London housing dataset.
+Below we are plotting a Heatmap showing nullity correlation between various columns of the London housing dataset.
 We have made changes to graph colormap, figure size, and font size as well this time.

 missingno.heatmap(london_housing, cmap="RdYlGn", figsize=(10,5), fontsize=12);